llynn3/Make-Some-Noise/README.md

 #### MVP

--	Axios call on Spotify API
+-	Axios call on TasteDive API
 -	Use flexbox for responsive design
 -	Have songs, artists and maybe some information of the artist when doing a search
 -	Clear query box when creating a new search